domtra/nixos-config/hosts/um790/README.md

 - **Resizable BAR**: Enabled (GPU performance)
 - **Secure Boot**: Can be enabled after installation
 - **TPM**: Enabled for VM experiments

+> Firmware updates for SSDs, Thunderbolt, and some peripherals come via **fwupd/LVFS**.
+> Minisforum BIOS updates are typically vendor-supplied (not via LVFS); check Minisforum’s support page.

 ## Backup and Recovery